Aberfan Disaster Tribunal

 • The Mines and Quarries (Tips) Act 1969 established mandatory inspection and maintenance requirements for colliery spoil tips, with geotechnical engineering standards that remain in force

-• Contribution to the development of the Health and Safety at Work etc. Act 1974, which created a comprehensive framework for workplace safety regulation
+• Contribution to the development of the Health and Safety at Work etc. Act 1974, which established the modern framework for workplace safety regulation

-• Establishment of geotechnical monitoring systems for mining waste tips that continue under successor bodies to the NCB
+• Creation of specialist geotechnical monitoring systems for spoil tips that continue to operate

 Unfinished Business

-• The tribunal made no formal recommendations despite identifying responsibility at every level of the National Coal Board
+• The tribunal made no formal recommendations despite finding the National Coal Board responsible at every level

-• No disciplinary action or prosecution of NCB officials occurred following the tribunal's findings
+• No individual at the National Coal Board faced disciplinary action or prosecution following the tribunal's findings

-• The £150,000 taken from the Disaster Fund for tip removal was repaid in 1997 without inflation adjustment, leaving the real-terms loss unaddressed
+• The government's use of £150,000 from the public Disaster Fund to finance tip removal was repaid in 1997 without inflation adjustment

 Key Legislation